imightexist/InstallBetterVM/README.md

 # Not fixed yet
 1. resetting admin pass for better usage
-2. It seems that libjpeg.so.62 is not working which i guess is needed for collabvm to work
+2. It seems that libjpeg.so.62 is not working which i guess is needed for collabvm to work (should work now)